cgomesu/website/_pages/resume.md

 ### NAS
 #### [Openmediavault](https://www.openmediavault.org/)
-> OpenMediaVault is a free Linux distribution designed for network-attached storage.
-The project's lead developer is Volker Theile, who instituted it in 2009.
+> OpenMediaVault is a free Linux distribution designed for network-attached storage. (...)
 OMV is based on the Debian operating system, and is licensed through the GNU General Public License v3.

 ### Sync
 #### [Rsync](https://rsync.samba.org/)